sosa-daniel/ps_scripts/README.md

 # Add the new user to Administrators group
 Add-LocalGroupMember -Group Administrators -Member $user

+# At this stage you should make sure the new admin credentials are working.

 # Remove old_user account from the local Administrators group
 Remove-LocalGroupMember -Group Administrators -Member old_user